skymage23/development_shell_helpers/CONTRIBUTIONS.md

          export an API function must be placed directly below the function definition.

+   11. Some APIs are shell-specific, and that is OK.
+       For these, add them under the shell's "Specific" subdirectory, and add the API
+       listing to the "api-list.txt" file located there.

+   12. If something is both shell-specific and OS-specific, then place the import file under the "Specific" directory under the OS subdirectory, itself under the shell's directory.
+Again, don't forget to add the API listing to the "api-list.txt" file in said "Specific" directory.

 More rules may be added in the future, but for now, this it.